 1. If you haven't already, open the Robin app located in the sidebar of your Microsoft Teams instance.
 If you don't see it in your sidebar, then your administrator has not installed the Robin application on your behalf yet.

 2. Navigate to the Schedule tab at the top.
-This opens a schedule view where you can schedule office visits, book a desk, and modify any plans that may have changed.
+This opens a schedule view where you can schedule office visits, book a desk, book a space, and modify any plans that may have changed.

-3. Let others know when you're heading into the office by clicking Join office.
+3. Let others know when you're heading into the office by selecting Join office from the drop-down menu.

 4. Do you need a desk for your office visit?
 Click Book a desk.